 Difference between Deterministic and Stochastic Algorithms

 The term algorithm is often used when IT people don’t want to explain how something works in detail.
-It’s commonly used as a wrapper for all the enigmatic things going on in software applications.
-First of all, this post will provide a preferably brief but exact definition of what an algorithm is.
-Second, I would like to explain the difference between a deterministic and stochastic (also known as probabilistic) algorithm design.
+It is commonly used as a wrapper term for all the enigmatic things going on in software applications.
+This article demystifies the concept by providing a definition of what an algorithm is and exploring the key differences between deterministic and stochastic (or probabilistic) algorithm designs.

 What is an Algorithm